aloisiohks/LCSS2021_ActiveCellBalancing_StabilityAnalysis/README.md

 The simulation does not account the DC-DC converter dynamics because the goal of the paper above is to demonstrate closed-loop stability of the PID based active cell balancing architectire under different scenarios.
 If you would like to contribute to this simulink model by adding the DC-DC converters and other features, let me know.

 Issues to be fixed:
 - Istring is considered to be constant throught the simulation, It would be interesting to be able to use dynamic current profiles, such as UDDS profiles.
-That will be fixed at some point.
+That will be added at some point.
 You're welcome to help with that.
 - When the simulation is running, some warning messages about algebraic loops pops up on the console but I don't know how to fix that yet.